poss-ible/The-maze-of-the-lost-city/plot-English.md

 `return 0`

 ## if enter the right password
-(Tío) Okay, let's go, player, remember to-
+(Tío) OKai, let's go, player, remember to-
 `\\before closing the game, should change a variable.
 Next time we open this game, if this variable changes, and there is nothing in the The-maze-of-the-lost-mity\files\A-E, should display nothing but a line of sentence:"THANKS"; But if not, than display nothing.`<br><br>

 `return 0`